-Sam's research focuses on developing novel haemodynamic measurement technologies by investigating the relationship between aortic central blood flow (Q
+Sam's research focused on developing novel haemodynamic measurement technologies by investigating the relationship between aortic central blood flow (Q

 ), and pressure (P